 In addition to the Standards discussed above, the MTPO will also provide other participation opportunities to the public.
-Many of these efforts are mandated by FAST Act.
 The following communication methods will be used when deemed necessary or appropriate.

 The MTPO will maintain an up-to-date database of interested parties (as previously defined) so that they may be notified when plans and studies are being carried out, so that they may have reasonable opportunities to comment on these transportation plans and products and participate in planning activities, subcommittees, panels, and focus groups.